BOARD OF DIRECTORS

-Kelly Kuwabara (Co-Chair), Development Director, Mendelssohn Chorus of Philadelphia
+Kelly Kuwabara (Past-Chair), Development Director, Mendelssohn Chorus of Philadelphia

 Kelly Kuwabara has played taiko with Soh Daiko, the Kaoru Watanabe Taiko Center, Kyo Daiko, and Hoh Daiko.
 She has taught taiko classes and workshops at Settlement Music School, Allens Lane Art Center, Staten Island Arts, and other locations.
 Kelly is also a member of the samba drumming group Unidos da Filadelfia (caixa).
 She has worked in many non-profit organizations, including stints as the Program Director and the Development Director of the Asian American Arts Alliance.
 She is currently the Development Director of the Mendelssohn Club of Philadelphia and an adjunct instructor of English literature and composition at Cumberland County College.
 Kelly holds an A.B. degree in Philosophy from Bryn Mawr College and an M.A. degree in English and Creative Writing from New York University.
 Kelly believes in the power of the arts to sustain people and build communities, the importance of music and rhythm in social change movements, and the necessity of showing up at demonstrations with a drum.
 Her favorite 16th note is the “ee” after one.

 Dr. Wanda M. Kurtcu (She/Her), (Co-Vice-Chair), Supervising Teacher, San Jose State University